MiniDigger/ForkTest/CONTRIBUTING.md

 This is done by simply making the appropriate changes and rebuilding the file with:
 - `./gradlew rebuildPaperSingleFilePatches`

-## Modifying (per-file) Minecraft patches
+## Creating and modifying (per-file) Minecraft patches

 This is generally what you need to do when editing Minecraft files.
-Updating our per-file patches is as easy as:
+Making per-file patches is as easy as:
 1. Making your changes;
 2. Running `./gradlew fixupSourcePatches` in the root directory;
+3. If nothing went wrong, rebuilding patches with `./gradlew rebuildMinecraftSourcePatches`;

+## Creating and modifying (per-file) Paper-Server patches

+This is generally what you need to do when editing `paper-server` files.
+Making per-file patches is as easy as:
+1. Making your changes;
+2. Running `./gradlew fixupPaperServerFilePatches` in the root directory;
-3. If nothing went wrong, rebuilding patches with `./gradlew rebuildAllServerPatches`;
+3. If nothing went wrong, rebuilding patches with `./gradlew rebuildPaperServerFilePatches`;

-## Modifying (per-file) Paper API patches
+## Creating and modifying (per-file) Paper API patches

-This is generally what you need to do when you make small changes in the existing API implementation
+This is generally what you need to do when you make small changes in the existing API.
 1. Cd into the `paper-api/src/main/java`
 2. Make your changes
 3. Run `./gradlew fixupPaperApiFilePatches`